HAIR CARE PRODUCTS (NON-COLORING)

 33832

-Contaminants and chemicals associated with cancer can be found in water, food, and various other commonly used items.
-But, no classification of consumer items is subject to less government oversight than cosmetics, including Intensity Conditioning Therapy.
-Although many of the contaminants and chemicals in cosmetics and personal care products likely pose very little risk, being exposed to some has been associated with worrying health problems, such as cancer.
+Chemicals associated with cancer can be found in food and a lot of other ordinary items.
+But, no kind of consumer items is susceptible to less government inspection than cosmetics and other personal care products, including Intensity Conditioning Therapy.
+While many of the chemicals in cosmetics likely pose very little risk, your exposure to some has been associated with significant health concerns, including cancer.